pierre-ollivier/cruncho-nearest-restaurants/README.md

 ## API information

-The maximum count of requests allowed by the Google Maps API is 6000 by minute. \
-Note that an API key was generated and put directly inside the code to let you experiment the app.
-You can of course replace it with your own API key.
-Note that the API key may be suspended anytime and without any notice.
+An API key was generated and put directly inside the code to enable the reader to test the app.
+However, this API key got deleted on January 7, 2023.
+To test the app, you now have to create your own Google API key.

 # Frequent issues